PET–CT: Procedure for FDG imaging

 A whole body scan, which usually is made from mid-thighs to the top of the head, takes from 5 minutes to 40 minutes depending on the acquisition protocol and technology of the equipment used.
 FDG imaging protocols acquires slices with a thickness of 2 to 3 mm.
-Hypermetabolic lesions are shown as false color-coded pixels or voxels onto the gray-value coded CT images.
-Standardized Uptake Values are calculated by the software for each hypermetabolic region detected in the image.
+Hypermetabolic lesions are shown as false color-coded pixels or voxels onto the gray-value coded CT images. standardized uptake values are calculated by the software for each hypermetabolic region detected in the image.
 It provides a quantification of size of the lesion, since functional imaging does not provide a precise anatomical estimate of its extent.
 The CT can be used for that, when the lesion is also visualized in its images (this is not always the case when hypermetabolic lesions are not accompanied by anatomical changes).

-FDG doses in quantities sufficient to carry out 4–5 examinations are delivered daily, twice or more per day, by the provider to the diagnostic imaging center.
+FDG doses in quantities sufficient to carry out four to five examinations are delivered daily, twice or more per day, by the provider to the diagnostic imaging center.

-For uses in image-guided radiation therapy of cancer, special fiducial markers are placed in the patient's body before acquiring the PET-CT images.
+For uses in image-guided radiation therapy of cancer, special fiducial markers are placed in the patient's body before acquiring the PET–CT images.
 The slices thus acquired may be transferred digitally to a linear accelerator which is used to perform precise bombardment of the target areas using high energy photons (radiosurgery).